Damavand June- Sunset View from Pashoureh Peak- AI Generated

 Learning Farsi (Persian) for travel Iran

-Learn Persian (Farsi) in travel
+Learn Farsi (Persian) in travel to Iran

-Travel to Iran?
-So you need to learn some useful and easy expressions in Persian to communicate with local people.
-Here we try to gather some of this useful sentences that can help you during your travel to Iran.
-Learning some Persian greetings before travelling to Iran?
-Whether you want to get a taxi, pay for your dinner or talk to the local people and interact with Iranians, you will need to know some Persian.
+Here we try to gather some of these useful sentences that can help you during your travel to Iran—learning some Persian greetings before traveling to Iran?
+Whether you want to get a taxi, pay for your dinner, or talk to the local people and interact with Iranians, you will need to know some Persian.
 For sure you will meet lots of Iranians who come to you to have a chat and maybe even hang out together.
 Remember, Modern Persian and Farsi are the same languages.

-The fact is that learning Persian is not quite as easy for many people since the grammar structure is different to what they know and what they have been taught.
+The fact is that learning Persian is not quite as easy for many people since the grammar structure is different from what they know and what they have been taught.
 Most of the Persian/Farsi alphabet is similar to the Arabic alphabet and there are lots of similar words in both languages.
 However, these two languages, are totally different due to the different grammar structure.

-Persian Calligraphy
+Persian Letters

-Farsi Numbers
+Farsi or Persian Numbers

 Numeral Cardinal numbers Ordinal numbers